tonymm81/Local-Ai-Project/Readme.md

 - the cancelbutton does not do anything, so I think that admin_reset.py has some issues but I need to check the logs, before contiuing troubleshooting.

 #### plan
 - Next step is build a react native app for android, that I can send prompts to agent and use it from desktop app and mobile.
-Of course every returned responces returns also analytics from that sended prompt
+Of course every returned responces returns also analytics from that sended prompt.

+- Also watchdog.py we should consider, that how we get alarm to client app from this.

 ## Test
 - curl -s -X POST http://127.0.0.1:8080/generate \